-When a Zero-day attack is fixed, the solution is termed as a software patch.
+When a Zero-day attack is fixed, the solution is termed a software patch.
 There are several markets that belong to these attacks, legal or even illegal.

 To conclude these attacks, the attackers access the server running the software with a 0-day vulnerability.
 After this step, the server becomes a sweet spot to carry out such attacks.

 For your clarity, consider this example; suppose you left your house unlocked, you are unaware of it.
-But, the thief finds out this vulnerability and attacks the house, steals your belongings kept in storage that you might not open on a regular basis for long.
+But, the thief finds out about this vulnerability and attacks the house, and steals your belongings kept in storage that you might not open on a regular basis for long.
 The theft goes unnoticed until one day you open the storage box and find out about it.
 But, now the thief is long gone, and you potentially can't do anything about it.

 Moving forward, now that you have a decent grasp of the concept of different kinds of DDoS attacks, let us show you the methods that can help you to prevent such attacks.
 Have a look.

-How to prevent such DDoS attacks?
+How to prevent DDoS attacks?
+[DDoS protection]

 If you are the one who runs your own servers, then you must be acquainted with the process of identifying the attack.